Updated on 2026-02-24 GMT+08:00

 • OBS does not allow you to unsubscribe from resource packages, so plan the resource quota and validity period carefully before making your purchase.

 • Any usage before the purchase of a resource package cannot be covered by the resource package.
-For example, you have stored 500 GB data in a single-AZ Standard bucket in the CN-Hong Kong region.
-Then on June 30, 2023, you purchased a single-AZ Standard resource package in the CN-Hong Kong region.
+For example, you have stored 500 GB of data in a single-AZ Standard bucket in the CN-Hong Kong region.
+Then on June 30, 2023, you purchased a single-AZ Standard storage resource package in the same region.
 The resource package took effect on that day.
 In such case, the purchased resource package does not cover the storage cost (for 500 GB data) incurred before June 30, 2023, but it can cover the storage cost incurred after June 30, 2023.

-Standard storage packages (with valid period shorter than one year) offer free quotas of requests.
+Buying monthly Standard storage resource packages (with a valid period shorter than one year) will reward you free read and write requests.
+For details about the request quantity, see Rewarded Requests.

-Table 1 Yearly/Monthly resource packages
+Table 1 Description of resource packages

 Resource Package